Jason Gillespie

-Jason Neil Gillespie (born 19 April 1975) is an Australian cricket coach and former international cricketer who played all three formats of the game.
+Jason Neil Gillespie (born 19 April 1975) is an Australian cricket coach and former international cricketer who played for Australia in all three formats of the game.
 A right-arm fast bowler, he was also a competent lower-order batsman whose unbeaten 201 in his last Test match is the highest score by a night-watchman in international cricket.

 Gillespie made his One Day International debut against Sri Lanka at Colombo in the Singer World Series in August 1996, and his Test debut against the West Indies at Sydney in November 1996.
 He also played for South Australia, Yorkshire and Glamorgan at first-class level, and was an AIS Australian Cricket Academy scholarship holder in 1995.
+Gillespie was the first acknowledged Indigenous male cricketer to represent Australia in Test cricket.

 Gillespie announced his retirement from first-class cricket in Australia in February 2008.
 He then played in the unauthorised Indian Cricket League for the Ahmedabad Rockets.
 At the end of the 2008 English domestic season he retired from all first-class cricket.

 Personal life

-Jason Gillespie is a descendant on his father's side of the Kamilaroi people of Indigenous Australians, and is the first acknowledged Aboriginal male to become a Test cricketer.
+Jason Gillespie is a descendant on his father's side of the Kamilaroi people of Indigenous Australians, and is the first acknowledged Aboriginal male to become a Test cricketer (the first Indigenous Test cricketer was Faith Thomas in 1958).
 His mother has Greek heritage and Jason is the eldest of the three children.
 He attended Cabra Dominican College in Adelaide, South Australia.
 Gillespie married Anna (née McEvoy) in 2003.
 The couple have four children.

 Gillespie has another daughter from a previous relationship.

 Gillespie is a vegan and has criticised dairy farming and the use of leather balls.
 While coaching Yorkshire, Gillespie said of the club being sponsored by a dairy: "Yes, they are a sponsor but it doesn't mean I agree with what they do.
 It's out of my control, just like the fact that cricket balls are made of leather".

 International career

 Bowling

-Gillespie took 259 wickets in 71 Tests (at an average of 26.13) making him Australia's sixth-highest wicket-taker and giving him the 14th best bowling average for Australian bowlers who have taken more than a hundred wickets.
+Gillespie took 259 wickets in 71 Tests (at an average of 26.13) making him currently Australia's 11th-highest wicket-taker, and giving him the 14th best bowling average for Australian bowlers who have taken more than a hundred wickets.

 Gillespie seldom dominated a Test series (the most wickets he took in a series is 20), but he was a reliable support bowler over several years for his more famous teammates Glenn McGrath and Shane Warne.
 For his performances in 2004, he was named both in the World Test XI and ODI XI by the ICC.